 For all applications we will require the parent(s) to act as guarantor for the mortgage where borrowing above 70% of the property value is required.

 Mortgages are available for owner occupied residential properties.

 All mortgages are subject to a suitable property valuation.
 For property purchases in Scotland, we can normally use the property valuation contained in the sellers’ Home Report as long as it is no more than 12 weeks old.

-We will lend up to a maximum of 90% of the property valuation or purchase price (whichever is lower).
-The maximum loan size is £300,000 and the minimum loan size is £50,000.
+We can lend up to 90% of the purchase price or property valuation (whichever is lower).
+The minimum loan size is £50,000 and the maximum is £300,000.

 How much can I borrow?

 All mortgage applications are based on affordability.
 For loans up to 80% – As a guide we will lend up to:

 - Main income x 4.5, plus second income x 1 OR